localstack/docs/content/en/user-guide/tools/transparent-endpoint-injection/index.md

 process.env.NODE_TLS_REJECT_UNAUTHORIZED = "0"
 ```

-If you are using the Java AWS SDK v2 in Lambda, you can opt in to automatically disable SSL validation using the configuration `LAMBDA_DISABLE_JAVA_SDK_V2_CERTIFICATE_VALIDATION=1`.
+If you are using the Java AWS SDK v2 in Lambda, LocalStack will per default use bytecode instrumentation to disable certificate validation, so the endpoint injection can work.
+You can opt out of this behavior by setting `LAMBDA_DISABLE_JAVA_SDK_V2_CERTIFICATE_VALIDATION=0`.

 {{< callout "warning" >}}
 Disabling SSL validation may have undesired side effects and security implications.